Way-Fairer/Project_Portfolio/README.md

-# SQL-projects
+# Project_Portfolio

-first stab at making SQL repository for projects
+This repository will hold several personal projects I have created in order to better develop my skills in cleaning data/ETL, SQL, Python, and Tableau.